So, let’s talk about working with a chronic illness.

 - Disability Confident Accreditation: organisations certified in this way have made commitments and taken action, such as ensuring their recruitment process is as inclusive as possible, to make the most of the talent disabled people can bring to their workplace.

-That’s all for now, but if you know of any schemes or opportunities that I’ve missed, I’d love to hear about them!
-Every single signpost could well be the starting block for somebody else’s career, and I’m thrilled to bits to hear that this blog post has genuinely been helping people find opportunities that suit them.
-It makes my entire day.
+That’s all for now!
+If you know of any schemes or opportunities that I’ve missed, I’d love to hear about them: every single recommendation could turn out to be another reader’s starting block.
+I’m thrilled to bits to know that this blog post has provided comfort and practical support for readers over these last few years – it truly makes my day.

-I do want to take a moment to acknowledge that life with a long-term condition is tough: managing chronic illness is a full-time job in itself.
-If you don’t have the capability to work because of your condition, I hope you know that this has absolutely no bearing on your worth or who you are as a person.
-If, however, you do wish to pursue employment, I wish you all the luck in the world in finding things that suit you.
-It’s tough, but it’s so worthwhile.
+As I mentioned at the start, life with a long-term condition is tough, and managing chronic illness is like a full-time job in itself.
+If you are unable work because of your condition, or have had to step back from work, I hope you know that this has absolutely no bearing on your worth or who you are as a person.
+If, however, you do wish to pursue employment, I wish you all the luck in the world.
+I know it can be tough to find things that suit both your skillset and your condition management, but it can be so worthwhile.
 Put yourself out there, and you never know what could happen…

-Thanks for reading!
-If you know of any other schemes or opportunities worth sharing, I’d love to hear about them in the comments below!
+Thanks again for reading!
+If you know of any tips or opportunities worth sharing, I’d love to hear about them in the comments below!